-Hughes/antiphospholipid syndrome is usually associated with recurrent miscarriage, but it can also cause other pregnancy complications.
+APS is usually associated with recurrent miscarriage, but it can also cause other pregnancy complications.

 Pregnancies can be affected in a number of ways:

 It can be devastating to miscarry one baby after another, and the experience can place enormous strain on you and your partner.
 The Miscarriage Association's website: www.miscarriageassociation.org.uk/ provides a wealth of information on coping strategies, leaflets and helplines all designed to support your grieving process.
 Similarly, losing a baby later on in pregnancy can be shattering - SANDS, the Stillbirth and Neonatal Death charity provides support and information to anyone affected by this tragedy.